Tyrn/wei/the-insider-en.typ

      Krasnov put the shirt on and coolly explained.

      "When I  arrived  in  Assalah, a  local  official met me.
-"Broker?"  - "Broker."  - "Buying  stocks?" - "Yes." -  "Let's get to the  precinct, I'll weigh you the goods."
+"Broker?"---"Broker."---"Buying  stocks?"---"Yes."---"Let's get to the  precinct, I'll weigh you the goods."
 We came to the precinct, and he put me in a manure pit overnight, gave orders to whip me with a whip  soaked in brine, and told me, "I wouldn't like to see you in Assalah again."